 Another must-do is to visit Hoan Kiem Lake at sunrise and watch the varied types of exercise undertaken by the locals.
 Some exercise routines you will recognise, others you won’t.
 It is the coolest part of the day.

-Fly into Hanoi – we have put together an itinerary on recommended things to do in Hanoi.
+Fly into Hanoi for a weekend – we have put together an itinerary on recommended things to do in Hanoi.

 Our itinerary includes visiting: